SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

       and then inside it you have to copy the class property if it isn't uniquely referenced.

-..
-XXX General question: what happens when I put a class instance inside a struct?
-   In particular, call out the fact that this breaks value semantics, because copies of the struct all refer to the same classs instance.
-   In contrast, composing value semantics preserves value semantics.

 For an in-depth discussion of value types and when to use them, see :doc:`ReferenceAndValueTypes`.